Alexis Rolín

-Germán Alexis Rolín Fernández (born 7 February 1989) is a Uruguayan footballer who plays as a central defender for Independiente Medellín.
+Germán Alexis Rolín Fernández (born 7 February 1989) is a Uruguayan footballer who plays as a central defender for Terremoto.

 Club career

 Club Nacional de Football

 Rolín began his football career with Uruguayan club Nacional.
-He made his first team debut on 8 May 2011 in a 1-0 win over CA Peñarol.
-During the 2011-12 season, he was outstanding as defender and many clubs showed interest in him.
+He made his first team debut on 8 May 2011 in a 1–0 win over CA Peñarol.
+During the 2011–12 season, he was outstanding as defender and many clubs showed interest in him.
 After two consecutive times finishing as the Champions with Nacional, Rolín joined Italian Serie A club Catania.

 Calcio Catania

 On 22 August 2012, Rolín was officially transferred to Calcio Catania.
 In his debut Serie A campaign, he has served mostly as a back-up to the likes of Nicola Legrottaglie, Nicolas Spolli, and Giuseppe Bellusci, under head coach, Rolando Maran.

 Rolín is currently part of a record-breaking Catania outfit that had picked up 56 points from 38 Serie A matches.
 This performance also saw the club break its record number of home victories in a single season, its record number of victories overall in a single top flight campaign, as well as its record points total in Serie A for the fifth consecutive season.